Taylor in Navajo County, Arizona — The American Mountains (Southwest)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1945.

 Location.
 34° 27.924′ N, 110° 5.485′ W. Marker is in Taylor, Arizona, in Navajo County.
-Marker is on North Main Street, on the right when traveling south.
+It is on North Main Street, on the right when traveling south.
 Marker is mounted on the right front of the store.
 Touch for map.
 Marker is at or near this postal address: 2 North Main Street, Taylor AZ 85939, United States of America.
 Touch for directions.

 More about this marker.
-The town of Taylor purchased the site in 2000, and it became Taylor’s main museum and the Chamber of Commerce.
+The town of Taylor purchased the site in 2000, and it became Taylors main museum and the Chamber of Commerce.